Towards quantized complex numbers: $q$-deformed Gaussian integers and the Picard group: Imaginary translations

 \section{Imaginary translations}

-In this section, we define the operator~$U_q$ acting on the field of rational functions in~$q$, we will interpret this~$U_q$ as the $q$-deformation of the operator~$U$ of translations by~$i$.
+In this section, we define the operator~$U_q$ acting on the field~$\C(q^{\frac{1}{2}})$, we will interpret this~$U_q$ as the $q$-deformation of the operator~$U$ of translations by~$i$.
 It turns out that there is no such operator~$U_q$ in the group of linear-fractional transformation, only its square~$U_q^2$, while~$U_q$ is more sophisticated.